 - Marketplace approval at the customer layer.
 No third-party connector or skill ships into a tenant’s stack without an explicit approval by an operator at that tenant.
 Updates require re-approval.

 - Source receipts on retrieval.
-Citations come from the retrieval layer, not from a render pass.
+Citations come from the retrieval layer, not from an after-the-fact citation step.
 If the substrate cannot identify the source, it cannot answer.

 - Append-only structured audit by default.
 Every retrieval, every LLM call, every approval, every external action.
 Substrate-level writer, baked into every code path, retained for the regulator’s window.